 Step 1: Map out your value stream, optimize the processes

-Examine your value stream, trying to find ways of removing waste and optimizing actions, to match the takt time.
+Examine your value stream, trying to find ways of removing waste and optimizing actions to match the takt time.
 Inserting the takt time into each element of the value stream presents the standard you are working towards to shareholders and team members alike.

 Step 2: Conduct a 5S Initiative

-Using 5S will often reduce the cycle time and increase throughput, which will make it possible for you to better match takt time.
+Using 5S will often reduce the cycle time and increase throughput, which will make it possible for you to match the takt time more closely.

 Step 3: Conduct Heijunka

 A common challenge with takt time is that it can vary from order to order.
-Once your processes are optimized, and you’re on your way with the 5S initiative, it would be beneficial to look at introducing Heijunka to ensure customers ordering is more leveled, contributing to your production also remaining level.
+Once you’ve optimized your processes, it would be beneficial to look at introducing Heijunka.
+It can level out customer orders, contributing to your production also remaining steady.
 Observing the Takt Time can help you measure the maturity degree of Heijunka in your facility, as it is strictly related to customer orders.

-Direct collaboration between you and your customer will help you better understand the takt time, and hence make it easier to align it with your process.
+Direct collaboration between you and your customer will help you better understand the takt time and simplify aligning it with your process.

 Step 4: Increase production flexibility

 Finally, if the processes are optimized, another factor you could look at is the increase in your production’s agility, letting you better adapt to takt time fluctuations.
-This might mean introducing flexible working arrangements (i.e. internal workforce on-demand relocation, or calling in external temporary workers) – all to perfectly align production with the changing takt time.
+It might mean introducing flexible working arrangements (i.e., internal workforce on-demand relocation, or calling in external temporary workers) – all to perfectly align production with the changing takt time.

 However, make sure to take these measures only when necessary, since an increase in the number of employees and equipment in an already inefficient process can further aggravate the problem.